anri217/task-manager/COMMAND_LIST.md

 + ChangeTask.
 CommandId = 3.
 Content = Task.
 This command is created to change task in server Journal.
 + CancelTask.
 CommandId = 4.
 Content = Task.
 This command is created to cancel task in server Journal.
 + Disconnect.
 CommandId = 5.
 Content  = current port.
 This command is created to notify server about disconnect.
++ AllDisconnect.
+CommandId = 6.
+Content doesn't matter.
+This command is created to notify clients when the server is down.
 + FinishTask.
 CommandId = 7.
 Content = Task.
 This command is created for finish task from notification window.